 The school calendar for alternative education programs must follow the same regulations as those stated for the regular school, unless program rules or a waiver is received that alters this requirement.
 Generally, a school calendar must provide for 180 days of instruction (see 3.8 Calendar).

-Α \ student may not be doub le-counted for AD A while attending both a ı regular school program а ınd a non ntradition al educat ion progra m.
+A student may not be double-counted for ADA while attending both a regular school program and a nontraditional education program.